wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/procedural.md

 2. **Confirm** you see "GitHub Copilot is active"
 3. **Review** the Copilot usage guidelines

-**Verify:** The Copilot settings page shows your organization provides access.
+**✓ You should see:** The Copilot settings page showing your organization provides access.

 ### Step 5: Test Codespaces access